albertattard/java-boot-camp/02 - Data Types.md

 ![Stack and Heap](assets/images/Stack%20and%20Heap.png)

 The variables (both types) are only found in the *Java stack*, while the objects are only found in the *Java heap*.
-The size of the *Java stack* entry for our method is directly proportional to the number of variables our method has.
+The size of the *Java stack* frame for our method is directly proportional to the number of variables our method has.

 The size of the method itself (such as the number of lines of code or the complex algorithms) does not affect the *Java stack* as methods are stored elsewhere.